-EMS System for Metropolitan Oklahoma City and Tulsa 2020 Medical Control Board Treatment Protocols Approved 9/11/19, Effective 1/15/20, replaces all prior versions
+EMS System for Metropolitan Oklahoma City and Tulsa 2021 Medical Control Board Treatment Protocols Approved 9/9/20, Effective 1/15/21, replaces all prior versions

-Approved 9/11/19, Effective 1/15/20, replaces all prior versions 5M - VENTRICULAR ASSIST DEVICE (VAD) MANAGEMENT
+5M - VENTRICULAR ASSIST DEVICE (VAD) MANAGEMENT

 ADULT

 A Ventricular Assist Device, or VAD, is a mechanical device used to support circulation in a patient with significant cardiac ventricular dysfunction.
 The VAD, most commonly, is used to support the left side of the heart and provide extra cardiac output to the body.
 This device is called an LVAD or left ventricular assist device.
 An LVAD can be placed for short term use to bridge patients until they can receive a heart transplant (bridge to transplant) or long term use for those patients that are not candidates for heart transplant (destination therapy).
 A destination therapy patient will live for months to years at home with the device in place.
 A VAD is not a total artificial heart (TAH), which completely supports circulation in a patient whose native heart has been removed.